AEI Outfitter - Frequently Asked Questions

 When are DEPOSITS due?

-To solidify a limited hunting spot with AEI Outfitter, we require an initial deposit of $500 or 1/2 the total hunt cost depending on the hunt season and your point situation.
+To solidify a limited hunting spot with AEI Outfitter, we require an initial deposit of $1,000 or 1/2 the total hunt cost depending on the hunt season and your preference point situation.
 The second payment, if applicable, is due by June 15 (after the draw results) and final payment is due 30 days prior to the start of your hunt.
 The first deposit is non-refundable with the exception being that you do not draw the desired tag.
 If you do not draw your desired tag, you may request a full refund or choose to roll over your deposit to the following year where you will have priority towards the week and hunt of your choice.
 Personal or certified checks are accepted and preferred.
 Only the first payment deposit may be made via credit card with an additional processing fee; call office for details.
 Checks made payable to ‘AEI Outfitter’.
-Mail payments to #2 Illinois Creek Rd.
-Almont, CO 81210.
+Mail payments to PO Box 25.
+Gunnison, CO 81230.

 Are there any hidden costs or trophy fees?